FilipeChagasDev/Sphere/README.md

 # Sphere-OS
 Sphere is an operating system for raspberry pi 3.
-This software is based on the version available in January 2019 of the Circle environment.
-It does not contain the full Circle source code.
-Some parts were removed, others modified.
+This software is based in the Circle bare-metal environment.
 Circle repo. : https://github.com/rsta2/circle

 ## Build
 This project was maded to be builded in a Linux machine.
-To compile it, you must have installed the following repositories:
+To compile and simulate it with QEMU, you must have installed the following repositories:

-gcc-arm-none-eabi
-binutils-arm-none-eabi
-gcc-aarch64-linux-gnu
+binutils-aarch64-linux-gnu
 g++-aarch64-linux-gnu
+build-essential
+zlib1g-dev
+pkg-config
+libglib2.0-dev
+binutils-dev
+libboost-all-dev
+autoconf
+libtool
+libssl-dev
+libpixman-1-dev
+libpython-dev
+python-pip
+python-capstone
+virtualenv
+libjpeg62
+libgtk-3-dev

 to build the kernel, you need to put the following commands: